sebpretzer/pyticktick/docs/guides/ticktick_api/generate_v1_token.md

 ### Copy the Code

-**Do not close the browser window.** You will be redirected to (possibly non-functioning) page with a code.
+**Do not close the browser window.** You will be redirected to a (possibly non-functioning) page with a code.
 Copy the entire URL and paste it back into the console:

 ```bash
 What is the URL you were redirected to?: http://127.0.0.1:8080/?code=jAyEtF&state=None